ftc-noteam/PowerPlay/README.md

 If you want to modify the koawalib source code/have instant updates through git, follow these steps.
 This will setup koawalib as a local repository, and as a dependency to your fork.
 When new updates are pushed to koawalib, the user can choose how/when to upgrade through git.

-1. Fork this repository
+1. Clone or fork this repository
-2. Clone your fork
-3. Clone [koawalib](https://github.com/AsianKoala/koawalib) in the same directory
+2. Clone [koawalib](https://github.com/AsianKoala/koawalib) in the same directory
-4. cd into the fork
+3. cd into the fork
-5. Add this template repo as a remote
+4. Add this template repo as a remote
-6. Fetch
+5. Fetch
-7. Merge with the local-koawalib branch of this repository, allowing unrelated histories
+6. Merge with the local-koawalib branch of this repository, allowing unrelated histories
-8. Check if koawalib is working as intended
+7. Check if koawalib is working as intended
-9. Update changes on your fork remote
+8. Update changes on your fork remote

 Here is an example of me following the above steps with my personal repository.